-Not that this was in any way surprising, since Tyranny of Souls had much in common with Dickinson’s final, widely acclaimed pair of LPs prior to rejoining the Maiden machinery, 1997’s Accident of Birth and ’98’s The Chemical Wedding.
-From those efforts, Dickinson kept a concerted focus on heavy metal -- as opposed to the experiments of his initial solo work -- and the dependable presence of collaborator Roy Z., who produced, played guitar and bass and co-wrote all of the new album’s tracks.
+It wasn't in any way surprising, since Tyranny of Souls had much in common with Dickinson’s final, widely acclaimed pair of LPs prior to rejoining Maiden, 1997’s Accident of Birth and ’98’s The Chemical Wedding.
+From those efforts, Dickinson kept a concerted focus on heavy metal – as opposed to the experiments of his initial solo work – and the dependable presence of collaborator Roy Z., who produced, played guitar and bass and co-wrote all of the new album’s tracks.

 Departures, if you could call them that, were restrained enough so as to not derail the album’s mesmerizing flow, and entailed brief dalliances with speed metal (“Soul Intruders,” powered by the double kick drums of Puddle of Mudd's Dave Moreno), incorporating folksy acoustic guitars (“Navigate the Seas of the Sun,” whose title surely did Spinal Tap proud), the out-sized choruses of “Devil on a Hog,” and the demonic psychedelia of “Believil.”

-Given all of this steel-plated excellence, it was no surprise when Tyranny of Souls charted impressively in more than a dozen countries (nowhere higher than a No. 2 in Greece), but surprising, yes, that it rose no higher than No. 180 in America.
-But that was their loss, and it’s obviously that plenty of other fans still got their money’s worth from the Human Air Raid Siren.
+Given all of this steel-plated excellence, it was no surprise when Tyranny of Souls charted impressively in more than a dozen countries (nowhere higher than a No. 2 in Greece).
+What was surprising was that it rose no higher than No. 180 in America.
+That was their loss, however, as plenty of other fans still got their money’s worth from the Human Air Raid Siren.